queering eldering30 Jul 2018

 this thought is about definitions of eldering.

-a couple weeks ago, i went on a walk in the arboretum with seth k and we were talking about eldering as a concept. i was telling him about pádraig ó tuama saying that (after i asked him if he would elder me) that he was interested in the idea of queering the notion of eldering. and i’ve been sitting with that question for a while.
+a couple weeks ago, i went on a walk in the arboretum with seth k and we were talking about eldering as a concept. i was telling him about pádraig ó tuama saying in an email that he was interested in the idea of queering the notion of eldering. and i’ve been sitting with that question for months.

-well, on our walk, i mentioned to seth that one way i’ve been thinking about queering eldering is that it could be much more fluid. the thought came because i’ve experienced in queer life that boundaries between different roles people have in your life can be fluid. friends who became lovers, work partners who become lovers and then fade from being lovers but still manage functioning work relationships, lovers who become business partners, there are just all these examples i have of guys blurring boundaries.
+well, on our walk, i mentioned to seth that one way i’ve been thinking about queering eldering is that it could be much more fluid. the thought came because i’ve experienced in my queerness that boundaries between roles people have can be fluid. friends who become lovers, work partners who become lovers and then fade from being lovers but still manage functioning work relationships, lovers who become business partners, teachers in one arena who are completely comfortable becoming students in others, and more. there are just all these examples i have of blurring boundaries.

-- me approaching [person] and asking them to hold me as an elder for a particular conversation or time period
+- me approaching [person] and asking them to elder me for a particular conversation or time period,

-- person approaching me and asking me to hold them as an elder for a particular moment or time period
+- [person] approaching me and asking me to elder them for a particular moment or time period,

 - me saying to one or more people “right now, i’m stepping out of my elder role in this community so that i can _____ (focus on my own growth, rest, get eldered, whatever)